hugovk/botknock/README.md

 ## Credits

-Thanks to the [Corpora Project](https://github.com/dariusk/corpora/) for the names and see [@knock2bot](https://twitter.com/knock2bot) for another knockknockbot.
+Thanks to the [Corpora Project](https://github.com/dariusk/corpora/) and [Finnish name generator](https://github.com/isaru/name-generator) for the names and see [@knock2bot](https://twitter.com/knock2bot) for another knockknockbot.